Energy storage holds the key to managing a balanced, reliable, and sustainable grid in the face of these challenges.

 Policy shifts towards longer-term procurement, longer contracts, and bulk storage procurement mandates make technologies like advanced pumped storage and compressed air energy storage attractive.
 While no advanced pumped storage projects have been built in the US, many have been proposed, particularly in California.
 The recent Request for Proposals for the 500 MW San Vicente closed-loop pumped storage project in San Diego is a positive indication.
 Pumped storage remains the most installed storage solution globally at the largest demonstrated scale among existing energy storage solutions, and it can grow in California if cost recovery mechanisms and regulatory uncertainty are resolved.

 Cost reductions and technological advancements are bringing electrochemical storage, such as lithium-ion batteries and flow batteries, more prominently into the mix of technologies available for bulk applications.
-With speed to deployment an advantage, battery storage can significantly increase its contribution as well, particularly if ways can be found to aggregate and dispatch production from behind-the-the meter renewable sources.
+With speed to deployment an advantage, battery storage can significantly increase its contribution as well, particularly if ways can be found to aggregate and dispatch production from behind-the-meter renewable sources.

 With a suite of technologies available, the issue now is how to accelerate deployment by making storage of all kinds more attractive for investment.